Sample Packing List

 Hut-to-Hut and Inn-to-Inn Hikes

 Lighten Up!
-Most of our hut-to-hut hikes and inn-to-inn hikes are not luggage supported, but carrying a pack does not have to be a total bummer.
+Most of our hut-to-hut and inn-to-inn hikes in the Alps are not luggage supported, but carrying a pack does not have to weight you down.
 In fact there are real advantages to carrying a reasonable amount of weight.
 Hiking without vehicle support can heighten your sense of self-reliance and feeling of connection with the countryside and people around you, not to mention it is kinder on the environment.
 Plus, carrying some weight in a well-constructed backpack and using proper hiking techniques can provide for better conditioning.
-And you won’t have to think twice about that mid-day gelato or blueberry tart for desert!
+And you won’t have to think twice about that mid-day gelato or blueberry tart for dessert!

 The beauty of the European style of hiking is that it is not necessary to carry camping gear and provisions.
 Essentially, all you need to carry is your clothes and lunch items.
-Below is a sample-packing list geared toward keeping your pack as light as possible.
-Packs should weight between 15 – 25 lbs.
+Below is a sample packing list geared toward keeping your pack as light as possible.
+Packs should weigh between 15 – 25 lbs.

-Extra luggage not needed on the trip will meet you at the end of the hike.
+Extra luggage not needed on the trip will be stored at the hotel until your return or meet you at the end of the hike.

 Equipment and Special Items